oopnet/oopnet/docs/userguide.options.rst

 Options
 =======

-In this tutorial we will take a look at the different modelling settings that users can modify.
+In this tutorial, we will take a look at the different modelling settings that users can modify.

 Network objects have several attributes related to settings: